-The 2017 SCI recognizes top-performing colleges and universities in 17 distinct aspects of sustainability related to academics, engagement, operations, and administration.
+The 2017 SCI recognizes top-performing colleges and universities in 17 sustainability impact areas related to academics, engagement, operations and administration.
 These lists are determined based on STARS subcategory scores, and include institutions that have a valid STARS report submitted between July 1, 2014 and June 30, 2017.